Do you believe that some meetings are not random,

 We leave.

-Not because we want to,
+Not always because we want to,

 And yet… something remains.